 there are two types of outline agreements under SAP SD:

-Ans: The customer (ordering parties) and vendor signup contracts for a certain period of time.
-There are two types of contracts one is quantity contracts, and the other is the value contract.
+The customer (ordering parties) and vendor signup contracts for a certain period of time.
+There are two types of contracts one is quantity contracts, and the other is value contract.

-Ans: It is an external agreement, and it applies to customers.
-These agreements basically contain details of the products, deliver dates and services.
+It is an external agreement, and it applies to customers.
+These agreements basically contain details of the products, delivery dates, and services.

 Quantity contracts: On the other hand, in a quality contract, a vendor has to write the terms of the contract according to the quantity of the material being supplied.

-Ans: All the items are divided into schedule lines in a sales document.
+All the items are divided into schedule lines in a sales document.
 These scheduled lines are assigned to multiple control elements.
-These schedule lines contain all the details like delivery dates, quantity, availability in inventory etc. on the item with scheduled lines are copied to SAP System.
+These schedule lines contain all the details like delivery dates, quantity, availability in inventory, etc. on the item with scheduled lines are copied to SAP System.

-Ans: Copy control is a process where all the important data like transactions in sales are copied from one document to another.
-A SAP System consists of copy routines.
-These routines keep a record of how the systems copy data from source to the target documents.
-This information will help create additional routines which will meet the business requirements.
+Copy control is a process where all the important data like transactions in sales are copied from one document to another.
+An SAP System consists of copy routines.
+These routines keep a record of how the systems copy data from the source to the target documents.
+This information will help create additional routines that will meet the business requirements.

 Header level: It is used when the system copies the data from the header source document to the target header document.